 If you are in pain

-Sometimes conservative treatments such as medication, chiropractic sessions, and physical therapy may not sufficiently reduce the pain that can arise from a disc protrusion.
-If surgery is prescribed, it is reasonable to determine the least invasive efficacious surgical treatment possible.
-Please investigate the minimally invasive procedures performed at Laser Spine Institute, offering efficacious procedures with shorter convalescent period and lower risk when compared with traditional open spine surgery of all types.
+Sometimes conservative treatments such as medication, chiropractic sessions and physical therapy may not sufficiently reduce the pain that can arise from a disc protrusion.
+If surgery is prescribed, it is reasonable to determine the least invasive and most effective surgical treatment possible.
+Please investigate the minimally invasive procedures performed at Laser Spine Institute.
+Our procedures are more effective alternatives to traditional open spine surgery of all types.
 Contact us today for a complimentary review of your MRI or CT scan, and to receive more information.